Who doesn’t love to lounge outside with their favorite pup during the summer months? How about catching up on some much missed reading?

 Here are some of our favorite books for dog lovers to delve in over the summer months.

 1. Just Life: A Novel by Neil Abramson

-It is difficult to find books that deeply examine human bonds with animals, especially in times of crisis like a potential epidemic.
-If you’re looking for a summer suspense read, this one’s for you.
+It’s difficult to find books that deeply examine human bonds with animals, especially in times of crisis like a potential epidemic.
+If you’re looking for a summer suspense read, then this one’s for you.

 “In September 1960, John Steinbeck embarked on a journey across America.
 He felt that he might have lost touch with the country, with its speech, the smell of its grass and trees, its color and quality of light, the pulse of its people.
 To reassure himself, he set out on a voyage of rediscovery of the American identity, accompanied by a distinguished French poodle named Charley; and riding in a three-quarter-ton pickup truck named Rocinante.”

 3. Pit Bull: The Battle over an American Icon by Bronwen Dickey